idfyed/playground/docs/index.md

 done in two ways.

 * **Frontend connect** - Adding the new parameter in the EAPI request.
-This is the fastest integration choice, this is also the only choise in any case where the user is previuosly unknown.
+This is the fastest integration choice, this is also the only choice in any case where the user is previuosly unknown to Diglias.
 * **Backend connect** - the application calls an authenticated backend channel over REST adding the attribute to the user.
 User will then be prompted to add the attribute to the Diglias profile.